dev-sandeepsingh/fullstack/README.md

 # fullstack
-common application for node js and react js
+Common application for node js and react js